6G-RF/Dataset-Storage-Standard/README.md

 ## Summary
 This repository contains the description of a data storage standard in order to store and retrieve data in a standardized manner.
-It is instantionated primarily in the context of data storage of RF channel sounding, RF simulations, acoustic experiments, in order to conveniently store, exchange and access data.
+It is instantiated primarily in the context of data storage of RF channel sounding, RF simulations, acoustic experiments, in order to conveniently store, exchange and access data.

 The standard exists of human-readable files (YAML) describing the testbed and experiments, and a common data storage format.